engineer-work/Join-Company/README.md

 *click the images, for video*

+> "**Money** is just a number.
+Who gave the rights to control the innocent species by money".

+> No one have the rights to control other by any material like (money, food, water, air, land, fire, marriage, education, love, etc.)

+> Then, why Society?
+School, College, Office ? giving wrong and more work, without understanding individual, but collecting lot of money.

 # Application

 Which I **created for my (ambition|passion|hobby|career|growth)** . *It for my future learning notes*